-- Set your expectations up front.
-If you want your partner, whether new or longtime, to wear protection, tell them and be firm about it.
+- Set your expectations upfront.
+If you want your partner, whether new or longtime, to use barrier methods, tell them and be firm about it.
 It’s your body, and your partner has no right to tell you how to have sex.

 - Be direct, open, and honest.
-If you’re uncomfortable with having sex without first getting tested or wearing protection, be clear about this and set the boundaries before you engage in any sexual activity.
-If you have an STD, let them know before having sex so you can take precautions.
+If you’re uncomfortable with having sex without first getting tested or using barrier methods, be clear about this and set the boundaries before you engage in any sexual activity.
+If you have an STI, let them know before having sex.

-- Wear protection.
-A good rule of thumb with any partner is to wear protection if you’re not planning to get pregnant.
-Condoms, dental dams, and other protective barriers not only have a high chance of preventing pregnancy but also shield you against almost all STDs.
+- Use barrier methods.
+Condoms, dental dams, and other protective barriers not only have a high chance of preventing pregnancy but also shielding you against almost all STIs.

 - Above all, be understanding.
-Don’t get mad at your partner — or yourself — if you find out that either of you has an STD.
-Not all of them are spread through sex alone, so don’t immediately assume that they’ve cheated on you or kept a secret from you.
-Some people don’t find out they have STDs until years later because of a lack of symptoms, so it’s important to take your partner at their word.
+Don’t get mad at your partner — or yourself — if you find out that either of you has an STI.
+Not all of them are spread through sex alone, so don’t assume that they’ve cheated on you or kept a secret from you.
+Some people don’t find out they have STIs until years later because of a lack of symptoms, so it’s important to trust your partner.

-Most STDs can’t be spread through kissing, so you don’t need to be worried if you kissed someone new.
-Though there are some STDs that can spread this way, so it’s important to be aware of this before you kiss someone, so you can take proper precautions.
+While most STI/STDs can’t be transmitted through kissing, there are some STIs that can spread this way, so it’s important to be aware of this before you kiss someone, so you can take proper precautions.

-Communication is key: Discuss these things with your partner before you engage in any kind of sexual activity, and don’t be afraid to get tested or ask your partner to get tested in order to be certain that neither of you can spread an STD.
-Open discussion like this can take away some of the anxiety and uncertainty around sex and make the experience even more fulfilling.
+Communication is key: Discuss these things with your partner before you engage in any kind of sexual activity, and don’t be afraid to get tested or ask your partner to get tested.
+Open discussion like this can take away some of the anxiety and uncertainty and make the experience even more fulfilling.

-And if you’re concerned you might have an STD, see your healthcare provider right away before you have sex or engage in any related activity.
+If you’re concerned you might have an STI, see your healthcare provider right away before you have sex or engage in any related activity.